marielfrank/where2p/README.md

 ## Road Map

 A few things that are in the works:
-* Integrating Google Maps functionality
+* Improve Google Maps functionality
 * Collapsing the right-hand nav for a cleaner interface
 * Adding more fun imagery